thortek/gitp-practice/README.md

 # gitp-practice
 This is where I practice Git!
-And try out crazy stuff
+And try out crazy stuff edit readme